-The law directs FTA to utilize Early Systems Work Agreements (ESWA) to the extent practicable in advance of awarding Full Funding Grant Agreement (FFGAs).
+The law directs FTA to utilize Early Systems Work Agreements (ESWA) to the extent practicable in advance of awarding New Starts projects CIG construction grant agreements, which are called Full Funding Grant Agreement (FFGAs).
 Generally, an ESWA is a contract similar to an FFGA but that covers only a portion of the project rather than the full project.
 It includes a firm commitment of CIG funds for the project.
-The law specifies an ESWA cannot be entered into unless NEPA is complete and "the Secretary finds there is reason to believe an FFGA for the project will be made."
+The law specifies an ESWA cannot be entered into unless the NEPA review is complete and "the Secretary finds there is reason to believe an FFGA for the project will be made."
 It further specifies the ESWA must "promote ultimate completion of the project more rapidly and at less cost."
 The project sponsor must repay all Federal funds awarded in an ESWA if the sponsor does not carry out the project for reasons within the sponsor's control.
 FTA determines the applicability of ESWAs during the Engineering phase on a case-by-case basis.